-Violent phenomena associated with NSs, such as flaring activity in magnetars [25, 26, 27] and binary coalescence, may result in the excitation of various oscillatory modes which leads to transient gravitational wave emission.
+Violent phenomena associated with NSs, such as flaring activity in magnetars [?, ?, ?] and binary coalescence, may result in the excitation of various oscillatory modes which leads to transient gravitational wave emission.
 The energetics involved with phenomena such as magnetar flares and pulsar glitches, and the low rate of nearby binary neutron star mergers makes detection of an associated gravitational wave burst rather speculative with current detectors.
 The science pay-off, however, would be tremendous; the detection and characterization of GWs associated with NS oscillations holds the potential for GW neutron astereoseismology, whereby NS oscillation mode identification and characterization leads to constraints on the equation of state.
 Our goals for science deliverables in O2/O3 are, therefore, focussed towards the development of novel searches and techniques, and the deployment of morphology-independent waveform reconstructions and parameter estimation follow-ups to extraordinary events.
-Past searches targeting such events include [28, 29, 30, 31].
+Past searches targeting such events include [?, ?, ?, ?].

-- Long-duration signals associated with magnetar flares: A targeted, broadband, offline search for gravitational waves associated with quasi-periodic oscillations observed in X-ray light-curves following magnetar flaring activity.
-Full results from such a search have not previously been published so we aim for a publication reporting the results of the analysis ~ 6 months after the end of O2. - Extraordinary events in galactic sources: For extraordinary events such as the 2004 hyper-flare in SGR 1806-20: - 1.
-Low-latency analysis (~minutes-hours): Initial check for temporal and spatial coincidence of triggers arising from the online burst or CBC analysis with the electromagnetic trigger. - 2.
-Higher latency analysis (\sim week-month): Upon confirmation of the galactic and extraordinary nature of a magnetar event, analyses will be performed offline.
-Deliver targeted searches for both long duration (> 10 seconds) and short duration bursts from 10's of Hz up to \sim 4.
-Short-duration candidates will be followed-up and characterized with burst parameter estimation (PE) tools.

-Confirmed detection of a binary neutron star merger :

-- 1. Low-latency analysis (~minutes-hours): initial check for temporal and spatial coincidence of triggers arising from the online burst analysis with a low-latency CBC GW trigger.
-We shall also perform a manual, targeted high-frequency burst analysis of the latter portion of the signal. - 2.
-Higher latency analysis (~week-month): follow-up studies using burst waveform reconstruction, with the goal of constraining the neutron star equation of state.
+- Publish a targeted, broadband, offline search for gravitational waves associated with magnetar flaring activity, including several flares observed during O2. - For extraordinary events such as the 2004 hyper-flare in SGR 1806-20 provide: - Low-latency analysis (∼minutes-hours): Check for temporal and spatial coincidence of triggers arising from the online burst or CBC analysis with the electromagnetic trigger. - Higher latency analysis (\sim week-month): Deliver targeted searches for both long duration (> 10 seconds) and short duration bursts from 10's of Hz up to \sim 4.
+Short-duration candidates will be followed-up and characterized with burst parameter estimation (PE) tools. - Following a BNS detection provide: - Low-latency analysis (~minutes-hours): Check for temporal and spatial coincidence of triggers arising from the online burst analysis with a low-latency CBC GW trigger. - Higher latency analysis (~week-month): Run an offline, targeted high-frequency burst analysis of the latter portion of the signal.
+Also, perform follow-up studies using burst waveform reconstruction tools, with the goal of constraining the neutron star equation of state.